-- Insofar as shops may (re)open in particular in accordance with the provisions of state law implementing the agreement of 15 April 2020 - strict requirements apply with regard to hygiene, access control and avoidance of gueues. - In Bavaria, for example, the following requirements apply: - The operator must take suitable measures to ensure that a minimum distance of 1.5 m between customers can be maintained. - the staff must wear a mouth and nose cover. - customers from the age of 7 must wear a mouth and nose cover. - the operator must draw up a protection and hygiene concept (e.g. admission, mouth and nose cover) and, if customer parking spaces are provided, a parking concept, - in the case of reopened retail stores with a retail space of less than 800 sqm, the operator shall ensure that the number of customers present in the store at the same time does not exceed one customer per 20 sqm of sales area. - The requirements vary substantially from State to State.
+- Insofar as shops may (re)open, strict requirements apply with regard to hygiene, access control and avoidance of queues. - In Bavaria, for example, the following requirements apply: - The operator must take suitable measures to ensure that a minimum distance of 1.5 m between customers can be maintained. - the staff must wear a mouth and nose cover. - customers from the age of 7 must wear a mouth and nose cover, - the operator must draw up a protection and hygiene concept (e.g. admission, mouth and nose cover) and, if customer parking spaces are provided, a parking concept, - the operator shall ensure that the number of customers present in the store at the same time does not exceed one customer per 20 m2 of sales area. - The requirements vary substantially from State to State.
 Therefore, the currently valid State laws should always be checked.